IRT-Open-Source/scf/modules/EBU-TT2STLXML/README.md

     - ECD
     	 The ECD parameter can be used to specify the content of the ECD element (Editor's Contact Details) in the resulting STLXML file

+    - JC
+    	 The JC parameter specifies the Justification Code to be used for each TTI block in the resulting STLXML file

 ## DESCRIPTION